- This project was awarded to Scarsella Bros. Inc.

 The End Result

-We’re going to raise and widen State Route 532 between Smith and Eide roads (¾ of a mile) and replace the Davis Slough Bridge to help improve and protect the highway from storms, high tides, floods, earthquakes and blocking collisions.
+We’re going to raise and widen a three-quarters of a mile section of State Route 532 between Smith and Eide roads and replace the Davis Slough Bridge to help improve and protect the highway from storms, high tides, floods, earthquakes and blocking collisions.

 - Raise the highway 5 feet across the island.